 For automotive service manuals and books, see the link below:Repair Manuals, Shop Manuals & Auto Repair Books

-Friends and family can sometimes provide car repair advice if they are technically knowledgeable or have experienced a similar problem.
+Friends and family can sometimes provide car repair advice IF they are technically knowledgeable or have experienced a similar problem.
 A friend or family member may also be able to recommend a good local repair shop or dealership where you can take your car for repairs (or warn you where NOT to take your car for repairs!).

-If you take your car to a repair shop or dealership, they may be able to give you a general idea of what might be causing your problem and an estimate of how much it might cost to fix it.
+If you take your car to a repair shop or dealership, they should be able to give you a general idea of what might be causing your problem and an estimate of how much it might cost to fix it.
 But until a technician actually gets into the diagnosis, it may be impossible to tell for sure exactly what is wrong with your car and what parts they may have to replace.
 So the service adviser or manager may offer a best-case and worst-case scenario of what to expect.

 Related articles you can read for more Car Repair Advice: